GabGerolia/dg-assessment/README.md

 Thanks to this assessment that I learned a lot in the process.

-**NOTE:** If it says `connection error` or `server error` it means I lost free credits at railway.
+**NOTE:** If it says `connection error` or `server error` wait a little bit since railway is sleeping.
+But if it doesn't work, it means I lost free credits at railway.
 But it will refresh every month : D

 # Project overview
 Project Link: https://dg-assessment.vercel.app